wp-plugins/contact-form-7-to-database-extension/readme.txt

 = How do I use it? =

-The plugin gives you two short codes.
-One that places a form on a page for people to add a listing.
-A second to display the listing.
+The plugin gives you two short codes: one that places a form on a page for people to add a listing, a second to display the listing.
 Go to the Settings page and it will walk through creating the short codes.

-= How do I edit my yard sale entry? =

-After you add your entry initially, you will be emailed a link that you can use to to edit that entry.

-= How do I delete my yard sale entry? =
+= How do I edit/delete my yard sale entry? =

-After you add your entry initially, you will be emailed a link that you can use to to delete that entry.
+After you add your entry initially, you will be emailed links that you can use to to edit or delete that entry.

 = Yard sale entries are not appearing on the listing page =